 Our lambs are born in April.
 These hardy lambs can grow to market weight on grazing alone.
 Our lambs are pasture raised and free of antibiotic or artificial growth hormone feeds.
-We do not use herbicides or pesticides on any of our fields.

 In Iceland, they are raised for their fiber, milk and meat which is mild tasting and lean.
 It is a favorite of gourmet chefs.
 Our meat is processed in a local, state-of-the-art, USDA certified facility.

 A husband and wife team, we live a happy, healthy, productive life on this 23-acre farm.
 This has for decades been our part-time job.
 We are now both retired from careers in business and we enthusiastically devote our time to operating this small farm.
 With a focus on raising registered Icelandic sheep, we are working our farm using sustainable farming practices.
 The humane treatment of animals and stewardship of the land are at the heart of our work.

 In addition to our main focus of Icelandic sheep we have other enterprises and hobbies that keep us very active!